100% free valuation

 Your advantages as owner for the valuation by us

 AB Real Estate GmbH consists of international real estate experts with many years of industry experience.
 We have extensive knowledge of real estate and know the Cologne market with all its facets.

 Our claim: A unique service with know-how!
 We want to be your personal and professional partner at every step.
 We evaluate your real estate free of charge and professionally, market with too tailor-made strategy and sell your real estate in Cologne to the suitable buyer!

 We are a Franco-German real estate agency with an international network of experts.
 We are proud of our networking and are happy to share our contacts with you!
 Whether you are a craftsman, lawyer, architect or a surveyor – we guarantee you a smooth sale.

 Our experts work with the latest technologies and comprehensive analyses.
 We use the SWOT analysis among other things.
 This analysis determines the strengths and weaknesses, opportunities and risks of your property.
 So you go prepared in the sale.

-NO COSTS FOR SELLERS
+SHARED COSTS FOR SELLERS

 Free property valuation